 My most common mouth “issue” in addition to dry mouth, is angular cheilitis.
 That’s the red patches that can crack open at the corners of your mouth.
 It’s best to start treating these as soon as you see slight redness so it does not advance.
 Once that happens, the healing process is long and painful.
 If this is a common issue for you, especially if it is an advanced situation where you have cracked the corners, do go to the dentist or doctor to confirm what it is.
 Then discuss a treatment plan that is right for you.
 If it is yeast, ask if placing a bit of Monistat cream is helpful in your situation.
 Because once you know what triggers this problem for you, and what the issue really is (yeast or something else), then you can have your plan of attack ready to roll at the first sign of redness.

 I have had oral yeast go wild in my mouth — called thrush.
 It is not fun!
 My tongue got white, bumpy, and eventually cracked in several places.
 I needed a serious oral yeast medication that wreaked havoc on my gut.
 Now, I know the early signs and I will start treatment by holding yogurt with a high amount of probiotics in my mouth for a period of time before swallowing.
 I will do this throughout the day.
-If it’s a little more advanced, I will take a Monistat insert ovules on Amazon, cut it in half, and suck on it.
+If it’s a little more advanced, I will take a Monistat insert ovules, cut it in half, and suck on it.
 Oddly, there is no odd taste!
 I suck and spit, so I don’t ingest much product.
 I cleared this approach with my dentist, but you will want to clear it with yours!
+You should ask your doctor or dentist first as a prescription may be a better choice for you.

 Coconut oil pulling also helps!